Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

 It is a common occurrence for pets to shake or tremble after being induced under anesthesia or administered certain drugs.
 Dogs can experience dysphoria from certain drugs while not being in physical pain beyond typical nausea.
-This is normal, and shouldn't be a cause for concern unless the symptoms continue for longer than a few hours to a day.
+This is normal and shouldn't be a cause for concern unless the symptoms continue for longer than a few hours to a day.
 Older pets take longer to recover from anesthesia and may be lethargic for up to 24 hours.
 Depending on the procedure your pet received, he may also be experiencing pain which can contribute to the shaking.

-If you suspect your dog has eaten a toxic substance, call your vet or Animal Poison Control Center at this number: (888) 426-4435 as soon as possible.
+If you suspect your dog has eaten a toxic substance, call your vet or Animal Poison Control Center at (888) 426-4435 as soon as possible.
 When it comes to poisoning, every minute counts.
 Common sources of toxicity for dogs include chocolate (larger amounts with dark chocolate being worse), snail bait, cigarettes, antifreeze, xylitol, and certain plants like the sago palm (Cycas revoluta), which are common outdoor plants in the southeast.

 Shaking and Lethargy